 1. Coronaviruses are a family of viruses—not one individual virus

 The virus causing the current outbreak is from the same family of viruses that caused infamous diseases like MERS (Middle East Respiratory Syndrome) and SARS (Severe Acute Respiratory Syndrome).
+Early statistics suggest that COVID-19 is more contagious than MERS, but less contagious than SARS.

 2. Coronaviruses cause respiratory symptoms